MacHighPowerRocketry/PrecisionLanding/README.md

 run.py
 Controller class, grabs sensor data from sensor.py, sends to both datalogger.py (to log to file) and to an algogrythm to determine servo action, which sends data to servo.py

+Setup:

+1. Clone the repo both on your local machine and the rocket's raspberry pi.
+2. On the raspberry pi, enable SSH and GPIO On the raspberry pi.
+3. run Autorun/setup_autorunner.sh to allow the code to run on boot